 Tang ping (躺平, literally translated as “lying flat”) is a term that we have seen circulating online in the last few months.
-It has emerged as the rallying call of Chinese millennials who have had enough of the rat race.
+The tang ping movement has emerged as the rallying call of Chinese millennials who have had enough of the rat race.

 Exhausted by a culture of hard work with seemingly little reward, young Chinese men and women have taken to this new trend as an antidote to society’s pressure to find jobs and perform well while working long shifts.

 The tang ping movement is the action of rebellion against society through a simple act of resistance: lying down and not moving.